lakshaykarnwal/CourseManagement-API/README.md

-# RESTfulAPI
+# CourseManagement API
-Made an api of my own to understand the RESTful principles using an API project.
+Made an api to manage courses.

+This is a test api for the Reyna Health application